brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 ...
 ```

-NOTE: I can't just drop in the jar, I need to provide its path too.
+Note that `lib/guava-27.0.1-jre.jar`, which I added to the `-classpath` option, is **relative**.
+Forgetting the relative path of your new jar is "a very common error" Boone says.
+I _might_ have made this mistake when writing this post a time or two.

 ## Conclusion

 I spent a ton of time understanding the class search path.
-Stumbling on the `-verbose` flag yielded enormous benefits.
+Stumbling on the `-verbose` flag was fortuitous.
 I read blogs and the docs (see my sources below) but the _point_ of the classpath and bending it to my will wasn't clicking until I stripped everything away and started experimenting.
-This is a slow process but I'm glad I went through it and hopefully I've saved you some time with the presentation above.
+This was a _slow_ process but I'm glad I went through it and hopefully I've saved you some time with the presentation above.

 ## Sources